Jacob Joshua Falk: Early life

+Death

+Falk later relocated from Worms to Offenbach, where he died on the 14th of Shevat in 1756.
+He was laid to rest in Frankfurt and although he requested that no eulogy should be said after his death, he was eulogized by Ezekiel Landau.

 Author of Pnei Yehoshua

 Rabbi Yaakov Yehoshua was one of the greatest Talmudists of his time and his book of commentary and novellae on the Talmud, Pnei Yehoshua, is one of the classic works of the era of Acharonim.
 It remains an important book in the study of Talmud to this day.

 He wrote Pnei Yehoshua in four parts.
 Two of them were published in Frankfurt am Main (1752); the third, with his Pesak bet-Din Chadash, at Fürth (1766); the fourth, which, in addition to Talmudic novellae, contains novellae on the Tur Choshen Mishpat and Likkutim, also in Fürth (1780).
 Falk mentions writing a commentary on the Pentateuch, but it was never published.